felixalacampagne/recivaportal/README.md

 /root/hwconfig/all_radios_common.txt

 It appears the config files found elsewhere are generated from the /root/hwconfig version at each power up.
 Changing the content of config_parameters_983.txt is the only way to affect the message displayed at startup.

-TODO: Figure out where the user supplied settings are kept, they don't appear to be in the hwconfig files.
+THe user supplied values, eg. backlight level, alarms, netowrk address, are stored in individual files located in /mnt/config.
+THe presetN.xml files are also located in /mnt/config

 TODO: Figure out how to get the option to set the bass and treble back following the factory reset.
 Maybe the factory reset removed the 'beta' patch and the original firmware doesn't have the tone control?

 ## Enable logging on the radio

+Applies to installation with sharpfin patch installed.
+I think the patch changes required location of the log config file.
-Create the file /mnt/debug/log_enabled.txt with the following content:
+Create the file /mnt/config/log_enabled.txt with the following content:

     allow
     LOG

-This content is invalid and will cause the log file to list the available keywords.
-It will still say the content is invalid when on of the keywords is used.
+A 'ir.log' file should appear in /mnt/debug after a reboot.
+**NB.** I changed the log directory to /tmp/log

+Additional logging keywords are listed at the start of the file.

+Noticed IR contains RECIVA_LOG_DIR which looks like an env.var..
+Unfortunately this doesn't specify the location for the log files.
+It is the location of the log_enabled.txt file according to /root/autostart.
+According to autostart the log output is simply a redirect of stdout so putting it in /tmp should be possible by updating autostart.
+There is only 1MB of space on /mnt/debug but 14MB on /tmp so moving the location is probably a very good idea given that /tmp is emptied at startup.
+The updated autostart is available from the portal sharpfin directory.

+The following can be used to load a new log configuration:

+    killall ir

+This is somewhat faster than 'reboot' or cycling the power.

 **WARNING: DO NOT LEAVE LOGGING ENABLED WHEN POWERING OFF!**
 I'm pretty sure leaving the logging on caused the radio to become unresponsive - maybe due to the invalid content of 'log_enabled.txt' or maybe the log partition became full.
-Luckily starting
-the radio with the button pushed in (and keeping it pushed in until it finished changing the display) appears to cause a firmware reset which presumably turned off the logging.
+Luckily starting the radio with the button pushed in (and keeping it pushed in until it finished changing the display) appears to cause a firmware reset which presumably turned off the logging.
 Unfortunately the later "beta" firmware version seems to have gone so no more nice features like bass/treble adjust.